FAQs & Support

 A: Each Chromebook comes with a protective case to limit wear and tear to the device.
 Students should carry their devices with them for most of the school day.
 During PE classes, students will be asked to place their Chromebooks into a locked laptop cart in the locker room or gym.
 When students need to put their Chromebooks away, they should store them in their lockers in a way that is safe for the device.
 PALMS students should store Chromebooks in the “upper” part of the locker.
 High School students also have access to lockers to store their Chromebook and athletes can store their Chromebook in their sports locker for practices and athletic events.

 Q: Can my child print from their Chromebook to our network printer at home?

 A: Yes it is possible to print from your Chromebook to a printer at home.
-Instructions for setting up Cloud Print for your network printer can be found here.
+Instructions for setting up your printer can be found here.

 Q: How can I keep my family safe online?

 A: Here is a link to a good resource on Internet safety https://wetheparents.org/internet-safety-for-parents.

 Q: Can I split the screen on a Chromebook to see a video conference on one side and a document on the other?

 A: Yes you can do this a couple of different ways.
 See the article at this link https://www.laptopmag.com/articles/snap-windows-chrome-os.